lilygoose89/lilybruns/_pages/services.md

 My marketing specialty is helping teams take a step back to explore the value propositions they make – or as I like to call this service, **“helping startups pull their heads out of their asses so they can actually speak to customers.”**

-When we’re deep in the throes of creation _and_ simultaneously focused on higher level business strategy _and_ day to day details it’s hard to be objective…
+When we’re deep in the throes of creation _and_ simultaneously focused on higher-level business strategy _and_ day to day details it’s hard to be objective…

 Take a step back and get some clarity so you can understand your brand’s value, craft your identity, and tie in all your messaging and communications in a cohesive, impactful way.